Q1. What exactly is the goal of this game?

 - There are inevitable deaths, but new players can win without spoilers, if they learn from their mistakes.
-Very good players win streaks.
+Very good players can win several consecutive games.

 Also, our aim is to give Crawl a really smooth interface, so you should really read through the command list (??) some time.
-The most intriguing “newish” commands are probably the following:
+The following commands are particularly convenient:

 - o, for automatic exploration of an unknown level

 - G, for automatic travel to another level (G? for help)